 Do you remember your first photo camera?
 I do remember mine.
-To be honest, it was my parents’ camera - Polaroid.
+To be honest, it was my parents’ camera – Polaroid.
 I was ecstatic that the photo appears in no time.
 Something I saw around became a cute neat picture in a few minutes.
 There was great magic for me in this process, but when I grew older it was lost.
 The technical progress goes on.
-When I was a kid I couldn’t even dream of the cameras that are available today.
+When I was a kid I couldn’t even dream of the digital cameras for kids that are available today.

 It’s been a year since I’ve written a “welcome to Photodoto” post.
 In that time, we’ve attracted a bunch of new subscribers.
 Thanks for reading!
 For the benefit of new readers, here’s a brief tour of Photodoto.com and some things you may have missed: